 Lots of people have undergone experiments in living without money.

 - Mark Boyle founded the Freeconomy Community in 2007.
-Later he decided to spend a year completely without money.
+Later, he decided to spend a year entirely without money.

 - Until she died in 1981, Peace Pilgrim lived without money for 28 years while walking across the USA.

-During college, I personally spent a lot of time with anarchist/punk types who lived almost without money.
+During college, I spent a lot of time with anarchist/punk types who lived almost without money.
 They’d squat in abandoned buildings and dumpster dive for food.
-My friend Michelle had the most amazing pants which were basically just patches because they’d been stitched up so many times.
+My friend Michelle had the most amazing pants, which were basically just patches because they’d been stitched up so many times.